Home

 M. Lionello, R. Ramirez, (2018) "A Machine Learning Approach to Violin Vibrato Modelling in Audio Performances and a Didactic Application for Mobile Devices" Proceedings to the 15th Sound and Music Computing Conference, Limassol, Cyprus.

 M. Lionello, H. Purwins "Deep Learning for Sounds Representation and Generation" Master thesis, 2018.
-Aalbrog University, Copenhagen available here
+Aalborg University, Copenhagen available here

 2017: